 - 5.1 All examination concessions are granted on the basis of evidence of need as stipulated by the strict criteria set by the Joint Council for Qualifications.
-A report from a specialist teacher is necessary in determining a pupil's requirements for specific access arrangements or examination concessions.
-This is available from within the School.
-In addition, the School takes into account evidence of need, based upon a pupil's normal manner of working in school. - 5.2 A learning difficulty or medical diagnosis in itself does not justify an examination concession evidence has to be submitted that demonstrates that the difficulty will have a substantial adverse effect on performance. - 5.3 Examination concessions in line with the above are also granted for the following: - Pupils in Year 6 who sit English and Mathematics entrance examinations to the Senior School, or to any other school; - Pupils in Years 7-9 when sitting internal examinations in English, Mathematics, Biology, Chemistry and Physics. - 5.4 These concessions are awarded internally by the School and there is no guarantee that examination boards will allow them to be awarded for public examinations. - 5.5 Special arrangements are not always made for informal classroom based tests but teachers take any difficulty into account when assessing and reporting on a pupil's progress. - 5.6 Any pupil who considers that she may be eligible to use a word processor or reading pen in examinations must be able to demonstrate that it is her normal way of working supported by a history of need, and agreed by the Learning Support Department. - 6.
-The school has a statutory duty to comply with the requirements of the Children and Families Act 2014, and the Equality Act 2010 (which replaces the Disability Discrimination Act (DDA) 1995) that states that 'all pupils should have equal opportunities including those with learning difficulties and disabilities'. - 7.
+A report from a specialist teacher is necessary in determining a pupil's requirements for specific access arrangements or examination concessions This is available from within the School.
+In addition, the School takes into account evidence of need, based upon a pupil's normal way of working in school. - 5.2 A learning difficulty or medical diagnosis in itself does not justify an examination concession evidence has to be submitted that demonstrates that the difficulty will have a substantial adverse effect on performance. - 5.3 Examination concessions in line with the above are also granted for the following: - Pupils in Prep 6 who sit entrance papers for entry to the Senior School, or to any other school; - Pupils in Years 7-9 when sitting internal examinations, where possible. - 5.4 These concessions are awarded internally by the School and there is no guarantee that examination boards will allow them to be awarded for public examinations. - 5.5 Special arrangements are not always made for informal classroom based tests but teachers take any difficulty into account when assessing and reporting on a pupil's progress. - 5.6 Any pupil who considers that she may be eligible to use a word processor or computer reader in examinations must be able to demonstrate that it is her normal way of working supported by a history of need, and agreed by the Learning Support Department in line with the Word Processor Policy. - 6.
+The school has a statutory duty to comply with the requirements of the Children and Families Act 2014, and the Equality Act 2010 that states that 'all pupils should have equal opportunities including those with learning difficulties and disabilities'. - 7.
 The School takes heed of the 0 -25 SEND Code of Practice 2014 and aims to employ 'best endeavours to meet pupils SEND' by identification, assessment and support of pupils with learning difficulties and/or disabilities/additional needs.